-Your Springfree™ Trampoline is designed using the highest quality materials, resistant to outdoor weather conditions.
-However, all products will incur general wear and tear, so it's important to inspect your trampoline from time to time.
+Your Springfree Trampoline is manufactured using the highest quality materials and is resistant to harsh weather conditions.
+However, all products are subject to general wear and tear.
+It’s important to regularly inspect your Springfree.

-- A bent or broken frame
+- Bent or broken frame

 - Missing C-clips from the sockets on the frame

-It is highly unlikely under normal use that a Springfree FlexiRod™ will ever break or delaminate.
-Should you notice cracking or flaking on your trampoline rods, rest assured this is most likely sun damage caused to the "sleeve" which is a protective cover inserted over each fibreglass rod during the manufacturing process.
-While our sleeves are UV treated, over time and depending on the amount of UV exposure they've had, they may deteriorate at an accelerated rate.
+It is highly unlikely, with general use that a Springfree FlexiRod will ever break or delaminate.
+If you notice cracking or flaking, this is most likely caused by sun damage to the sheath which covers the composite rods.
+While these sheaths are UV coated, over time and depending on the intensity of the UV they are subject to, they may deteriorate at an accelerated rate.

-- Avoid using the FlexiNet™ as a jumping surface - while incredibly strong, this is a safety feature designed to protect wayward jumpers, and should not be used consistently for general rebounding
+- Avoid using the FlexiNet as a jumping surface.
+While incredibly strong, it has been designed to keep wayward jumpers on the jumping surface and should not be used for consistent rebounding

 Customers who live in colder climates frequently ask us how to care for their Springfree in the winter.
 Our trampolines are built with the highest quality materials and are built to last all year round.
 To maintain your Springfree during winter months we suggest you clear away any accumulation of snow with a soft bristled brush or broom.Click here for more tips on winter jumping and maintenance